derniercri/react-native-gigya2-webview/docs/Getting-Started.md

 React Native modules that include native Objective-C, Swift, Java, or Kotlin code have to be "linked" so that the compiler knows to include them in the app.

 ```
-$ react-native link react-native-webview
+$ react-native link react-native-gigya2-webview
 ```

-_NOTE: If you ever need to uninstall React Native WebView, run `react-native unlink react-native-webview` to unlink it._
+_NOTE: If you ever need to uninstall React Native WebView, run `react-native unlink react-native-gigya2-webview` to unlink it._

 ### iOS & macOS: